General disclosures

 Definition of the scope of application and inclusion of stakeholders

-The Porsche AG Group indirectly incorporated the concerns and views of its relevant stakeholder groups into the materiality assessment, e.g. by using analyses, ESG ratings and consulting with individual stakeholders from the departments.
+The Porsche AG Group indirectly incorporates the concerns and views of its relevant stakeholder groups into the materiality assessment and annual update, e.g., by using analyses, ESG ratings and consulting with individual stakeholders from the departments.

-Stakeholders were also involved in validating the results of the materiality assessment, which is described in step 6.
-The inclusion of stakeholder interests beyond the materiality assessment process is described in → Stakeholder engagement.
+The inclusion of stakeholder interests beyond the materiality assessment process is described in Stakeholder engagement.

-Identification of potential topics and their impacts, risks and opportunities
+Identification of potential sustainability topics and their impacts, risks and opportunities

 The list of topics for the materiality assessment is based on ten topics, which in turn are made up of the 37 sub-topics of the European Sustainability Reporting Standards (ESRS 1 AR 16).
-An additional entity-specific sub-topic was defined as “Corporate citizenship” under S3 “Affected communities.”
+“Corporate citizenship” was defined as an additional entity-specific topic.

 The resulting 38 sub-topics were used as the basis for collecting possible material negative impacts, risks and opportunities.
-The results of the materiality assessment from the previous reporting year were also incorporated.
-The potential impacts, risks and opportunities were identified in workshops with subject matter experts from the departments concerned.
-These were categorized as short-term (less than one year), medium-term (one to five years) and long-term (more than five years) depending on their impact periods.
+The potential impacts, risks and opportunities were identified by subject matter experts from the departments concerned and categorized asshort-term (less than one year), medium-term (one to five years) and long-term (more than five years), depending on their impact periods.
 The granular impacts, risks and opportunities collected in this way were aggregated into clusters.
+New impacts, risks and opportunities that were not part of the materiality assessment in 2024 were added for the update in the reporting year.

 Assessment of impacts, risks and opportunities

-The materiality assessment of the impacts, risks and opportunities of a sub-topic was carried out by the respective subject matter experts at the level of the identified clusters, taking into account the updated assessment methodology.
+The materiality assessment of the impacts, risks and opportunities of a sub-topicis carried out by the respective subject matter experts at the level of the identified clusters, taking into account the updated assessment methodology.
+The assessment of a cluster of risks and opportunities is based on the individual risk or opportunity with the highest score.

 The overall assessment of the impact is therefore based on their severity (for actual impacts) or the multiplication of the severity by the probability of occurrence (for potential impacts).

-Negative impacts on human rights that have the potential to be significant are automatically assessed as material and are therefore subject to an in-depth review in accordance with regulatory requirements.
+Potential negative impacts on human rights are automatically assessed as material and are therefore subject to anin-depth review in accordance with regulatory requirements.

 Consolidation of results and determination of thresholds